-Section 2105(a)(l)(D)(ii) of the Social Security Act (the Act) and 42 CFR §457.10 authorize use of title XXI administrative funding for expenditures for HSIs under the plan for improving the health of children, including targeted low-income children and other low-income children.
-Consistent with section 2105(c)(6)(B) of the Act and 42 CFR §457.626, title XXI funds used to support an HSI cannot supplant Medicaid or other sources of federal funding.
+The HSI approval is based on section 2105(a)(l)(D)(ii) of the Social Security Act (the Act) and 42 CFR §§ 457.10 and 457.618, which authorize use of title XXI administrative funding for expenditures for HSIs that improve the health of children, including targeted low-income children and other low-income children.
+Consistent with section 2105(c)(6)(B) of the Act and 42 CFR § 457.626, title XXI funds used to support an HSI cannot supplant Medicaid or other sources of federal funding.
+The state's total title XXI administrative expenditures may not exceed 10 percent of its total annual title XXI computable expenditures.

-The state shall ensure that the remaining title XXI administrative funding, within the state's 10 percent limit, is sufficient to continue the proper administration of the CHIP program.
-If such funds become less than sufficient, the state agrees to redirect title XXI funds from the support of this HSI to the administration of the CHIP program.
+The state shall ensure that the available title XXI administrative funding is sufficient to continue the proper administration of the CHIP program.
+If such funds become less than sufficient, the state agrees to redirect title XXI funds from the support of this HSI to the administration of the CHIP state plan.
 The state shall report annually to CMS the expenditures funded by the HSI for each federal fiscal year.